hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 1. Create a backup of your fastq files
 2. Create a backup directory
-3. Copr your backup files there
+3. Copy your backup files there

 * * * *